Sonic the Hedgehog (Sega Master System, Game Gear)

 An early version of the credits screen can be found in the Master System version at ROM offset 16AEE.
 The triangles in the background were replaced with yellow and blue stars in the final version.

-An unused rendition of Marble Zone is present in the Master System version's ROM at offset CD0A.
-This and the unused Batbrain graphics (present only in the Game Gear version) suggest that Marble Zone was intended to be included in the 8-bit ports of Sonic 1 but was cut due to time or space issues.
+An unused rendition of Marble Zone's theme is present in the Master System version's ROM at offset CD0A.
+This and the unused Batbrain graphics (present only in the Game Gear version) suggest that Marble was intended to be included in the 8-bit ports but was cut due to time or space issues.

 This sound echoes twice.
-Unknown what it could have been used for.
+Might have been used for an early death sound effect.

 A heavy bubbling sound.
 May have had a use in Marble Zone before it was scrapped?

 Sounds like an alarm.
-May have had a use in Scrap Brain/Sky Base?
+May have had a use in Scrap Brain and/or Sky Base?

 A copyright string starts at 0x3B: